 Feature Description Gang 1, Gang 2 Allows you to select which channels to gang together.
 You can have up to two gangs on any one K2 Media Client.
 Use a single channel to control the gang If this box is checked: Ganged channels can record multi-track audio and video.
 The controls on the first channel affect all the channels in the gang, including settings for loop playback, continuous record, and E-to-E. Starting a record causes the same clip to be recorded on all the record channels in the gang.
 The first channel displays the name of the clip and the number of the gang, i.e. G1 or G2.
 The other record channels in the gang display "The channel is currently used by" in the channel pane.
 If you configure a gang of play channels and load a multi-track clip onto one channel, the tracks are automatically loaded on the other channels in the gang.
 For example, if you have four ganged play channels and load a clip with three tracks, the first three channels load the three tracks.
 If this box is not checked: The settings on the first channel for loop playback, continuous record, and E-to-E affect all the channels in the gang.
 Though the channels are labeled as a gang (G1 or G2), if recording each channel functions as a single record channel.
 To begin recording, eject any existing clip, select New Clip and press the Record button on each channel.
 If playing, the ganged channels can play different clips on each channel.
 The play and stop controls are synchronized, but each clip must be loaded or ejected on a each channel.
 Adding cue points to one clip does not affect the cue points on different clips in the other channels.
 Record audio from more than one channel If this box is checked: The audio from more than one channel in the gang is recorded.
 Up to 32 audio tracks can be recorded on one clip: for example tracks 1-16 from the first channel and tracks 17-32 from the second channel, or four tracks from each channel in a gang of four channels, and so on.
 To direct the routing, you can assign label tags to the audio tracks before or after the clip is recorded.
 When you play the clip, unless you specify otherwise, the first 16 audio tracks play on the first channel and the second 16 audio tracks (tracks 17-32) play on the second channel.
 If there is only one video track and you play the clip on a gang of player channels, the video plays on the first channel only.
 The other video channels, if any, play black.
-(For more information on input or output audio tags, see "Configuring track mapping" on page 237.)
+(For more information on input or output audio tags, see "Configuring track mapping" on page 239.)
 If this box is not checked: The audio from the first channel in the gang is recorded, up to a total of 16 audio tracks.
-If there is only one video track and you play the clip on a gang of player channels, the video track and you play the clip on a gang of 16 audio tracks.
 If there is only one video track and you play the clip on a gang of player channels, the video plays on all the channels in the gang.